prometheus/docs/content/docs/operating/security.md

 We default to TLS 1.2 as minimum version.
-Our policy regarding this is based on [Qualys SSL Labs](https://www.ssllabs.com/) recommendations, where we strive to achieve a grade 'A' with a default configuration and correctly provided certificates, while sticking as closely as possible to the upstream go defaults.
+Our policy regarding this is based on [Qualys SSL Labs](https://www.ssllabs.com/) recommendations, where we strive to achieve a grade 'A' with a default configuration and correctly provided certificates, while sticking as closely as possible to the upstream Go defaults.
 Achieving that grade provides a balance between perfect security and usability.

 TLS will be added to Java exporters in the future.